 3. Other KM Activities funded as identified in the RETA:

-SARC: The original book manuscript for BAN: Service Delivery and Governance Initiative will be reformatted and published as a working paper in late 2016.
+SARC: The original book manuscript for BAN: Service Delivery and Governance Initiative will be reformatted and published as a working paper in late 2017.

 SATC: KM Work on the Transport Sector in ongoing and an international Transport Economist is currently on the Madhya Pradesh District Roads II project, Nepal SASEC Roads Improvement project.
 Other projects for BAN and SRI will also be covered by the international consultant.

 SAUW: A flagship book Gearing up for Competitiveness: The Role of Planning, Finance, and Governance in Small and Medium-Sized Towns in South Asia has been completed.
 For financial closure.

 SARC: Under a ADBI-ADB Partnership, an ADBI-ADB Partnership event on Workshop on International Standards and Conventions Relating to Temporary Admission was held in Delhi, India on 22-23 September 2016, is underway.
 For financial closure.

 NRM.
 Preliminary work and consultation on Nepal Think Tank was completed.
 For financial closure.

 SARC: Under the Development Matters platform, the SASEC Vision subproject has been completed and the document has been iteratively reviewed in various meetings.
 A final SASEC Vision document SASEC: Powering Asia in the 21st Century - has been published.
 For financial closure.